-Conversion of UO2 to UF4 can be performed by reacting UO2 with hydrogen fluoride gas (HF) at 573-773 K (300-500 °C).
+Conversion of UO2 to UF4 can be performed by reacting UO2 with gaseous HF at 573-773 K (300-500 °C).

 7.1.4.
-Especially designed or prepared systems for the conversion of UF4 to UF6
+Especially designed or prepared systems for the conversion of UF4 to UF6 metal

-Conversion of UF $4$ to UF $6$ is performed by exothermic reaction with fluorine in a tower reactor.
-UF $6$ is condensed from the hot effluent gases by passing the effluent stream through a cold trap cooled to 267 K (-10 °C).
-The process requires a source of fluorine gas.
+Conversion of UF4 to UF6 is performed by exothermic reaction with fluorine in a tower reactor.
+UF6 is condensed from the hot effluent gases by passing the effluent stream through a cold trap cooled to 263 K (-10 $^{\circ}$ C).
+The process requires a source of gaseous F2.

 7.1.5.
-Especially designed or prepared systems for the conversion of UF4 to U metal
+Especially designed or prepared systems for the conversion of UF4 to uranium

-Conversion of UF4 to U metal is performed by reduction with magnesium (large batches) or calcium (small batches).
-The reaction is carried out at temperatures above the melting point of uranium 1403 K (1130 °C).
+Conversion of UF4 to uranium metal is performed by reduction with magnesium (large batches) or calcium (small batches).
+The reaction is carried out at temperatures above the melting point of uranium (1403 K (1130 °C)).